 February - National Museum Advocacy Day is this month!
 Attend in-person or online for free.

 March - Finalize your summer programming and share the schedule with your elected officials, members, friends, and donors.
 Remind them of the many ways your organization impacts the community, county and state.
 Don't forget to upload all your major events onto the visitmaine.com website of the Maine Office of Tourism - it's free!

 April - April is National Volunteer Month.
 Let your elected officials, members, donors, and friends know how important volunteers are for your organization.
 Share information about the number of volunteers who assist at your organization and the hours they donated during the last year.
 Introduce new volunteers and how they will help in the upcoming season.

 June - Log into Maine Archives and Museum's website and make sure your institutional profile is up-to-date and all visitor information is accurate for the season.
-Be sure to get members of your City Council and your local Chamber of Commerce on your mailing list for summertime events!
+Be sure to get members of your city/town council/selectboard and your local chamber of commerce on your mailing list for summertime events!

-July - Send a card to your elected officials and let them know how attendance/usership is going for the year.
+July - Send a card to your elected officials and let them know how attendance is going for the year.
 Thank them for their support.